| War in

 The disputed zone.
 U.S. Army map.

-There are two phases to the conflict.
+There are two or maybe three phases to the conflict.
 In the first, taking

-place in July 1939, the Japanese 23rd Infantry Division, reinforced
+place between May and July 1939, the Japanese 23rd Infantry Division, reinforced

 by part of 7th Infantry Division and backed by two tank regiments,